IPS-Eye-White

 The clerical profession (He considered the church as a possible career)

 However, none of these definitions are Biblically accurate.
 In virtually every case the English word church was translated from the Greek ekklesia - a compound word made up of ek, a preposition that means out of, or out from, and a derivative of the verb kaleo - to call or call forth.
+In other words, ekklesia is a noun that means "called out" - used of a regularly convened assembly such as the ancient Greek political assemblies or a select civil body that was summoned for a particular purpose.

-Because ekklesia can only apply to people not a building or organization it should never have been translated into the English 'church'.
-Sadly, with few exceptions most modern versions, doing their part to perpetuate man-made traditions and organizations, use the word "church" rather than the far more accurate "assembly" or "congregation".
-(Additional Details in
+Because ekklesia only refers to people not a building or organization it should never have been translated into the English 'church' rather than the accurate "assembly" or "congregation".
+With few exceptions most modern versions, doing their part to perpetuate man-made organizations, render ekklesia as "church" but only when they believed this was a fitting translation.

 For example, ekklesia occurs over one hundred times in the NASB and is virtually always translated 'church' except in Acts 19:32, 39, 41.
 These verses describe an angry mob of silversmiths and other craftsmen who viewed Paul as a threat to their trade because their livelihood depended on the statues of goddesses that they made and sold.
-Because a rioting mob could not possibly be described as a 'church', the translators rightly rendered ekklesia as "assembly".
+Because a rioting mob could not possibly be described as a 'church' the translators rightly rendered ekklesia as "assembly".
 (The KJV used "the people" twice and "assembly" once.

-The only other time ekklesia was correctly translated was in two verses in which the word "church" would have made little sense, since both refer to a 'pre-church' time.
+The only other time ekklesia was correctly translated was in two verses in which the word "church" would have made little sense, as both refer to a 'pre-church' time.
 (The KJV made no such distinction translating ekklesia into 'church' in both verses.)

 "This is the one who was in the congregation (Gr. ekklesia) in the wilderness together with the angel who was speaking to him on Mount Sinai, and who was with our fathers; and he received living oracles to pass on to you.
 (Acts 7:38 NASB)